James Tynion IV

-James T. Tynion IV (/ˈtaɪnən/; born December 14, 1987) is an American comic book author.
+James T. Tynion IV (/ˈtaɪnən/; born December 14, 1987) is an American comic book writer.
 He is best known for his work at DC Comics including as the writer on Batman, the Batman/Teenage Mutant Ninja Turtles trilogy, and Justice League Dark volume 2.

 He is also known for his creator-owned DC Black Label series The Nice House... and his independent series The Department of Truth, Something Is Killing the Children, Memetic, and The Woods.

 In 2022, he won three Eisner Awards for his work.
 In all, he has won five Eisner Awards.
 He is also a ten-time nominee for the GLAAD Media Award for Outstanding Comic Book, the most nominations of any writer, winning once in 2016.

 Early life

 James Tynion IV was born December 14, 1987, and grew up in Milwaukee, Wisconsin, where he attended Marquette University High School.
 While studying creative writing at Sarah Lawrence College, Tynion met and began studying under Scott Snyder, in the nascent years of his comic book writing career.
 Following school, he became an intern for DC Comics' Vertigo imprint, working under Editor Shelly Bond, among others.